5x more readings

 Images are for illustrative purposes only.
 Not real patient or data.

-* FreeStyle Libre apps refers to the the FreeStyle Librelink app which works with the FreeStyle Libre 2 sensor or FreeStyle Libre 3 app which works with the FreeStyle Libre 3 sensor only.
+* FreeStyle Libre apps refers to the the FreeStyle Librelink app which works with the FreeStyle Libre 2 and FreeStyle Libe 2 Plus sensors or the FreeStyle Libre 3 app which works with the FreeStyle Libre 3 sensor only.

 ◊ The FreeStyle LibreLink app is only compatible with certain mobile devices and operating systems.
 Please check the website for more information about device compatibility before using the app.
-Use of FreeStyle LibreLink may require registration with LibreView.
+Sharing of glucose data requires registration with LibreView.

 ◊◊ The FreeStyle Libre 3 app is only compatible with certain mobile devices and operating systems.
 Please check our website for more information about device compatibility before using the app.
 Sharing of glucose data requires registration with LibreView.